emre-mumcu/documents/VSCode.md

 "scm.diffDecorationsGutterAction": "none"
 ```

+Also update the:

+Gitlens > Current Line: Enabled seting and unchek the check mark. (gitlens.toggleLineBlame)

 # Sort Lines

 Open keyboard shortcuts (Cmd+K   Cmd+S) and search for  editor.action.sortLines and set key-bindings to the following: